1242035/spree/guides/src/content/api/option_types.md

 ---
 title: Option Types
-description: Use the Spree Commerce storefront API to access OptionType data.
+description: Use the Viauco Commerce storefront API to access OptionType data.
 ---

 ## Index